wordnik/as3-sdk/README.md

 # Wordnik AS3 Client SDK

 Please see http://developer.wordnik.com for additional details on this SDK.
-This SDK provides access to all of Wordnik's public REST APIs from programs written in
+This SDK provides access to all of Wordnik's public REST APIs from programs written in Adobe Flash and Flex.

 ## Getting started